 - GES 1500: Introduction to Environmental Studies and Sustainability (offered only in fall semester)

 - GES 4800: Sustainability Seminar (offered only in spring semester)

 Remaining coursework must include at least one course from each of the three perspectives of environment, equity, and economy.
-A maximum of nine credits can apply towards both the Sustainable Development minor and your major, and a minimum grade of C (2.0) must be received for any course to count towards the completion of the minor.
+A maximum of nine credits can apply towards both the Sustainability minor and your major, and a minimum grade of C (2.0) must be received for any course to count towards the completion of the minor.
 At least 9 hours must be taken at UCCS (the remainder can be transferred from other institutions).

 Note that some of the listed courses include prerequisite courses and/or may not be offered every semester.
 Special topics courses, internships, independent studies, or other courses may fulfill requirements for the Sustainability minor, but require approval by the Director of the Sustainability Minor.